A Likelihood Approach to Incorporating Self-Report Data in HIV Recency Classification: Simulation Study

 \section{Simulation Study}

 Partially observed response renders it difficult to check the predictive performance of our model on real datasets.
-Therefore, we use a series of simulation studies to compare our model to logistic regression and the semi-supervised logistic regression model proposed by \cite{Sheng2023}, as well as to examine our model performance under potential reporting error and model misspecification.
-For simplicity, we consider subjects with equal sampling weights.
+Therefore, we use a series of simulation studies to compare our model to naive logistic regression and the semi-supervised logistic regression model proposed by \cite{Sheng2023}, as well as to examine our model performance under potential reporting error and model misspecification.
+For simplicity, we consider subjects with equal sampling weights, and focus on the parametric version of our model from Simulation \Romannum{2} through \Romannum{7}.